V. I. P. (1997 film): Plot

 The businessman introduces Guru (now Santhosh) as the new managing director of the company to his employees.
 He also encourages Santhosh to take up the new assignment.
-Guru, who is a talented youth, works hard and brings the company back to business; meanwhile, the real Santhosh struggles with Indhu to get back home.
+Guru (as Santhosh) is a talented youth, works hard and brings the company back to business with good yield; meanwhile, the real Santhosh struggles with Indhu to get back home.
 When Santhosh gets back to Chennai, he collects his bags and passport from the airport.

-By now, Santhosh has fallen in love with Indhu, and Priya has fallen in love with Guru.
+By now, Santhosh has fallen in love with Indhu, and Priya has fallen in love with Guru(thinking him as Santhosh).
 Indhu and Guru meet up and find out about Guru acting as Santhosh and that the real Santhosh is with Indhu.
 When Santhosh finds out that Guru has taken the company to greater heights than he would have, he accepts Guru as his friend and does not reveal his true identity to his uncle's family.

-In the end, all confusions are cleared, and the lovers unite.
+In the end, all confusions are cleared, and the lovers unite, with the approval by elders of families.